Updated November 2020 with new enforcement dates and link to 3DS 2.0 Integration Guide

 How Recurly is helping you prepare for PSD2

 Recurly supports a number of global gateways and payment methods.
 The latest list is always available on our PSD2 documentation page.

 Recurly is actively working with the gateways and payment partners above.
 We will be enhancing our client-side integration so you can use Recurly to do SCA.
 Our goal is to provide a gateway agnostic solution to minimize the amount of work your teams will have to do for each gateway you use.
 We will continue to provide key updates as the implementation date approaches.
 Please look for Recurly emails and blog posts on this topic, review our documentation, and follow any guidance regarding how we can help to assist with your compliance.

 Updating your integration

-To accept payments once PSD2 goes into effect on September 14th, you will need to build additional authentication into your checkout flow.
-Recurly plans to have documentation describing how to update your integration by late June.
-Please plan to review this documentation thoroughly so you can undertake the necessary development work you will need to complete in order to be compliant with PSD2.
+To accept payments once PSD2 goes into effect on December 31, 2020, you will need to build additional authentication into your checkout flow.
+Please review our integration guide so you are ready to undertake the development work necessary for compliance with PSD2.